npr99/URSC645/Admin/URSC645_SetupPythonEnviroment.md

 ```
 Note: This process can take a long time and depends on a solid internet connection.

+6.1 How to check your enviroment?
+Use the commmand `conda list` in Anaconda Prompt to see what packages and the versions are installed in an enviroment.

-6. In Visual Studio Code this new enviroment will be provided as an option for running your Jupyter Notebooks or Python Code.
+7. In Visual Studio Code this new enviroment will be provided as an option for running your Jupyter Notebooks or Python Code.